MaxA0/MaxA0/readme.md

 ## Moderation tool

-A bot using the discord api used to moderate a community
+A bot using the discord api used to moderate and aid the community

 [Code Here>>](https://github.com/ma-xiii/ModerationBot)